scope.yml

 # The AppScope library (`libscope.so`) starts with default configs that are

-# mimicked here in this file; meaning, run with no config, or with the stock
+# mimicked here in this file.
+This means that if you run AppScope with the

-# version of this config, and the results are the same.
+# stock version of this config, you get the same results as if you run without

 #